 - Light-headed or dizziness

-A WIDE RANGE OF SYMPTOMS COULD STILL BE PRESENT AFTER ONE YEAR.
+A WIDE RANGE OF SYMPTOMS CAN STILL BE PRESENT AFTER ONE YEAR

-According to a 2012 report titled “Long Term Consequences: Effects on Normal Development Profile after Concussion,” shared by the U.S. National Library of Medicine, there are a variety of long-term effects of concussions or PCS that could still be impacting people a year after their initial injury.
+According to a 2012 report titled “Long Term Consequences: Effects on Normal Development Profile after Concussion,” shared by the U.S. National Library of Medicine, there are a variety of long-term effects of concussions, or PCS, that can still impact people a year after their initial injury.

 “At one year post-injury, the most common symptoms appear to be a combination of the physical, the psychosocial, and the cognitive, with reports of headaches, dizziness, disturbances of senses, light and noise sensitivity, and various psychiatric symptoms, including depression, anxiety, coping issues, and psychosocial disability,” the report states, adding that some can experience complications for even longer.